Transfer operators and topological field theory: Transfer operator

 where $|\cdot |$ stands for the absolute value, and

 is the coordinate representation of the tangent map induced by $M_t$:

-The flow is a group and $M_t$ is invertible (for finite $t$), $M_t^{-1}=M_{-t}$, and any image, $x$, has only one preimage, $x'=M_{-t}(x)$, so that the summation sign in Eq.(\ref{RFPOT1}) is not really necessary.
-The generalization of this discussion onto the discrete-time DS's with non-invertable maps is beyond the scope of this paper.
+The flow is a group of diffeomorphisms and $M_t$ is invertible (for finite $t$), $M_t^{-1}=M_{-t}$, and any image, $x$, has only one preimage, $x'=M_{-t}(x)$, so that the summation sign in Eq.(\ref{RFPOT1}) is not really necessary.
+The generalization of this discussion onto the discrete-time DSs with non-invertable maps is beyond the scope of this paper.

 Matrix (\ref{DiffM}) satisfies the following equation: